a0952866367/TOC-Project-2017/README.md

 # TOC Project 2017

-Template Code for TOC Project 2017
+Tennis Good Good Bot

-A telegram bot based on a finite state machine
+A telegram bot based on a finite state machine,

+which provide service of searching ATP / WTA rankings

+also introduction of Tennis Grand Slam.

 ## Setup